Francisobiagwu/MarkdownCheatsheet/README.md

 # Markdown Cheat Sheet
  A cheat sheet of Markdown code commands for GitHub ReadMe files.

- This cheat sheet is taken from the Markdown Cheatsheet created by Adam Pritchard in the Wiki for the Markdown Here Project.
+ This cheat sheet is taken from the Markdown Cheatsheet Wiki created by Adam Pritchard for the Markdown Here Project.

  ## Headers
  ```